 Required forms for Full Applications are available on ARPA-E eXCHANGE (https://arpa-e-foa.energy.gov), including the SF-424, Budget Justification Workbook/SF-424A, Business Assurances Form, and Other Sources of Funding Disclosure Form.
 Sample responses to the Other Sources of Funding Disclosure Form and Business Assurances Form, and a sample Summary Slide, are also available on ARPA-E eXCHANGE.
-Applicants must use the templates available on ARPA-E eXCHANGE, including the template for the Concept Paper, the template for the Technical Volume of the Full Application, the template for the Concept Paper, the template for the Technical Volume of the Full Application, the template for the Summary Slide, the template for the Summary for Public Release, the template for the REMOTE Calculator Tool (for Category 3 Full Applications), and the template for the Reply to Reviewer Comments template.
+Applicants must use the templates available on ARPA-E eXCHANGE, including the template for the Concept Paper, the template for the Technical Volume of the Full Application, the Technical Milestones and Deliverables: Examples and Instructions section of the Technical Volume, the template for the Summary Slide template, the template for the Summary Slide template.